-Canine Influenza, or Canine Flu, is a true flu virus (subtype N3N8) that causes respiratory infection in dogs.
-It is believed that this virus jumped species, originating in horses and becoming a disease-causing organism in dogs.
+Canine Influenza, or Canine Flu, is a true flu virus (subtypes H3N2 and H3N8) that causes respiratory infection in dogs.
+It is believed that the H3N8 virus jumped species, originating in horses and becoming a disease-causing organism in dogs.
 We have been monitoring for this disease in Oregon for several years.
-We have just been informed that there were two confirmed cases of canine influenza/flu at a humane society shelter in the Salem, Oregon area.
+We have been informed of an outbreak of the N3N2 Infuenza virus in California in the San Jose/San Francisco area in January 2018.
+There were two confirmed cases of H3N8 canine influenza/flu at a humane society shelter in the Salem, Oregon area in March of 2013.
 We want to inform you about this recent development and let you know that there is a vaccine available to protect your canine companions.

 Canine Flu is an airborne disease, much like kennel cough disease.
 The flu virus can travel in droplets from a cough or sneeze and can be transmitted by contact with contaminated objects, such as a chew toy, a communal bathtub, even clothing.
 There are certain situations that will increase your dog's risk of contacting this disease: These situations or activities include boarding, attending doggie day care, going to a dog park, going to a grooming facility, or attending a dog show.
 Humans, horses, and cats cannot catch the canine flu.